Evidence for a high-z ISW signal from supervoids in the distribution of eBOSS quasars: Results

 Next, we measured the imprint of the real-world eBOSS supervoids on the observed CMB temperature anisotropy map.
 In Figures \ref{fig:figure_2a} and \ref{fig:figure_2}, we compare two stacked images that we created using MXXL and eBOSS supervoids located at $0.8<z<1.2$ and at $1.5<z<2.2$, respectively.
 While the low-$z$ eBOSS data shows an enhanced cold imprint, the high-$z$ part provides a strong visual impression of qualitatively different ISW imprints with a central cold spot in the $\Lambda$CDM model, and a \emph{hot spot} imprint from the eBOSS data.

 Following a standard approach in ISW measurements \citep[see e.g.][]{Kovacs2019}, the errors of these stacking measurements were estimated based on 500 random CMB map realisations using the \texttt{synfast} routine.
-We used the CMB angular power spectrum estimated from the \emph{Planck} data set \citep{Planck2018_cosmo} to generate these random CMB maps, and then stacked the eBOSS supervoids on them.
-We did not change their positions via randomization, in order to keep their overlaps and internal correlations.
+We used the CMB angular power spectrum estimated from the \emph{Planck} data set \citep{Planck2018_cosmo} to generate the random CMB maps (including the dominant primary anisotropies), and then stacked the eBOSS supervoids on them.
+We did not change the supervoid positions via randomisation, in order to keep their overlaps and internal correlations.
 We then calculated the covariance (C) of our real-world measurements from this ensemble of random measurements.

+We note the MXXL $\Lambda$CDM ISW signal does \emph{not} include noise fluctuations from the primary CMB anisotropies in the top panels of Figures \ref{fig:figure_2a} and \ref{fig:figure_2}.
+We thus created more realistic stacked ISW images using random realisations of primary CMB fluctuations added to the MXXL-based signals, given the eBOSS supervoids in the redshift bins $0.8<z<1.2$ and $1.5<z<2.2$ that we analysed.
+This comparison allows a more realistic determination of the significance of the hot/cold spot patterns seen aligned with eBOSS supervoids, which in fact seem to be consistent with some random fluctuations.
+On the other hand, our \emph{prior} knowledge about similar excess ISW signals with an $A_\mathrm{ISW}\approx5.2\pm1.6$ amplitude from DES Y3 and BOSS supervoids \citep{Kovacs2019} at $0.2<z<0.9$ suggests that these high-$z$ ISW excess signals might be real anomalies in the eBOSS and \emph{Planck} data sets.

 Given these observed ($\Delta T^\mathrm{o}$) and simulated ($\Delta T^\mathrm{s}$) results, we evaluated a chi-square statistic with